randrew/uxn32/readme.md

 * Specifically built to also work with Wine on Linux and other OSs.
 * Small and simple - single .exe, no installer, no dependencies.
 * Sandboxed file system access for Uxn program ROMs.
+* Debugger with stepping, disassembly view, memory view, and stack views.
 * Uxn programs receive events at full speed and repaint immediately.
 Got a 240hz display?
 Now your Uxn drawing program can make use of it.
 * Pre-emptive execution, so it won't freeze up if the Uxn program goes into an infinite loop, unlike the SDL2 version.
 * Compiles with: every version of Visual Studio back to and including VC6, Clang, clang-cl, MinGW Clang, and MinGW GCC.